Bigelow Boulevard

 Repeated landslides caused problems with both vehicular traffic and with the Pennsylvania Railroad line that ran along the base of Bedford Hill.
 Engineers were unable to stop the persistent deterioration of the hillside.
 In November 1920, a disastrous landslide prompted the city to begin restoration efforts along the roadway.
 Retaining walls were built both above and below the boulevard.

 By 1936, the roadway had again deteriorated to the point where motorists refered to it as "no man's land."
 A major renovation project began.
 A concrete surface was laid and new lighting installed.
 The scenic Bedford Hill overlook park was constructed alongside the boulevard.
 The grand reopening was in December 1939.
-In the decades that followed, the majority of the roadway remained basically the same, with occasional improvements.
-More dramatic changes have occurred twice.
-The construction of Crosstown Boulevard altered the downtown end of the boulevard.
-The bridge carrying Bigelow Boulevard over the expressway to Seventh Avenue was built in 1960.
-The rest of the Crosstown bridges and ramps were finished in 1962.
-Then, in 1986, new traffic patterns were installed at the Bloomfield Bridge intersection and the offramp from the Veteran's Bridge was built.

 Among the interesting sites motorists encounter as they drive along Bigelow Boulevard is a partially completed ramp known as the "Ghost Ramp."
 Original plans for the Crosstown/Bigelow interchange included preliminary work on entrance and exit ramps that would connect Bigelow Boulevard to the I-579 expressway, which was still in the planning stages.
 The original design for the highway included a full interchange at Bigelow.
 Years later, when the Veteran's Bridge and I-579 were completed, the proposed ramp was not used.
 The mysterious Ghost Ramp remains as part of the retaining wall.